Tampines cafes you can chill out at

 Address: Blk 201E Tampines Street 23, #01-118, Singapore 527201

 Image credit: @threesacrowdcafe

 This neighbourhood cafe specialises in ice cream and whole cakes.
 Those dining in at Three’s A Crowd can get the ice cream parlour’s Single Scoop Ice Cream ($3.50) with their Classic Waffles ($6).
-One of their popular flavours is the Kris Grey ice cream made with aromatic earl grey tea.
+One of their popular flavours is the Leegacy dark chocolate ice cream that comes with a strong cocoa flavour.
 They also have premium flavours like the TAC King Durian ($5.50) flavour that cost a bit more.
 And from 3pm to 6pm daily, you can get 50% off your second purchase of waffles if you dine in.

 Apart from piping-hot waffles and sweet ice cream, Three’s A Crowd has savoury options too.
 You can get an American Beef Pie ($9.80) or a Fried Chicken & Waffle ($9.80) combo.
 Wash down the meal with a creamy Sweet Potato Latte ($5) or Hojicha Latte ($5), both of which are brewed in-house.